choonkeat/choonkeat.github.io/_posts/2022-03-01-regarding-the-user-wizard-scenario.md

 If it's not feasible in our scenario to supply such data to the Client-side, then we have to admit it can't be checked by the Client-side however we do it.
 So, supply an empty value for `ExternalData` to skip that validation on the Client-side; we can still have Client-side validation for the other fields + the full validation can still happen with the same function on Server-side.

-_UPDATE: a related post [Re: Statically Typing Big Erratic JSON](/weblog/2022/03/regarding2-statically-typing-big-erratic-json.html)_
+_UPDATE: a followup post [Re: Statically Typing Big Erratic JSON](/weblog/2022/03/regarding2-statically-typing-big-erratic-json.html)_